alex100588/Grid-simple-layout/README.md

 # Grid-simple-layout
-A simple project layout with Grid
+A simple project layout with Grid in Html and CSS